NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/index.rst

 ADIOS Oil Database ``adios_db`` package
 =======================================

-The ``adios_db`` package is a PYthon package developed to help manage and work with oil properties data, as managed in the NOAA ADIOS Oil Database project:
+The ``adios_db`` package is a Python package developed to help manage and work with oil properties data, as managed in the NOAA ADIOS Oil Database project:

 http://adios.orr.noaa.gov